scoverage/gradle-scoverage/README.md

 - [x] failing the build on lack of coverage

 Then launch command :
-`gradle testScct` or `gradle checkScct`
+`gradle testScoverage` or `gradle checkScoverage`

-CheckScct
+CheckScoverage
 ---------

-By default, when you launch `gradle checkScct` build fail if only 75% of project is covered by tests.
+By default, when you launch `gradle checkScoverage` build fail if only 75% of project is covered by tests.

 To configure it as you want, add this configuration :
 ```
-checkScct {
+checkScoverage {
     minimumLineRate = 0.5
 }
 ```